Research and Reference

 Lincoln, NE 68508

-I just have a quick question about my great grandfather.
+I just have a quick question.
 Can I call and get an answer over the phone?

-We cannot respond to your questions over the phone.
+No. We cannot provide responses to your questions over the phone.
 Research can take time.
-What appears to be an easy question may involve several hours of research.
+What can appear to be an easy question, may turn out to involve several hours of research.
 Any phone calls we receive will be treated like all other requests and completed in the order in which they are received.

-I have something I think History Nebraska might want.
+I have something I think NSHS might want.
 Can I drop my donation off?

-What free digital resources do you offer in the Reference Room?
+What free digital resources do you offer in the Research Room?

-We have computers in the Reference Room and the hallway of History Nebraska for patron use.
-You can access Ancestry.com and Newspapers.com, as well as any digitized items, such as photos, maps, and manuscripts.
+We have computers in the Research Room and in the hallway of NSHS for patron use.
+You can access Ancestry.com and Newspapers.com, as well as any items that we have digitized, such as photos, maps, and some manuscript items.

 Digitized items may be found here.